Lekaveh/MetalCoordAnalysis/tutorial/tutorial.rst

  - 4dl8_mc_restraints.txt is a keyword file for *Servalcat* or *Refmacat* containing the external bond length and angle restraints based on a coordination class with the lowest procrustes score.
  - 4dl8_mc_restraints_coot.txt is the same keyword file in a simplified format which is compatible with *Coot*.
 It can be loaded in Coot using Calculate -> Modules -> Restraints and then Restraints -> Read Refmac Extra Restraints.
 The file does not include restraints for atoms with alternative conformations and atoms from symmetry-related molecules.
- - 4dl8_mc_restraints.def is a keyword file compatible with *Phenix.refine*.
+ - 4dl8_mc_restraints.params is a keyword file compatible with *Phenix.refine*.
 The file does not include restraints for atoms from symmetry-related molecules.
- - 4dl8_mc_restraints.mmcif and 4dl8_mc_restraints.pdb are structure models with updated connection/link records related to the interactions with metals.
-Note that the script deletes all the connection/link records specified in the input PDB/mmCIF file - this behaviour can be turned off using an extra option ``--keep-links`` but a user should be very careful and check the result to avoid inconsistencies in the connection/link records.
+ - 4dl8_mc_restraints.mmcif and 4dl8_mc_restraints.pdb are structure models with modified connection/link records: The original metal-related connection/link records specified in the input PDB/mmCIF file were deleted and then the metal-related links were added again from scratch based on the MetalCoord analysis.
+To turn off the deletion step, an extra option ``--keep-links`` can be used but a user should be very careful and check the result to avoid inconsistencies in the connection/link records.

 Now we can refine the structure model in *Servalcat* using the external restraints::